pierky/arouteserver/tests/live_tests/scenarios/tag_as_set/README.rst

         2.2.3.0/24      2 21            yes (WL)        yes (WL)        64512 64514        the same
         2.3.1.0/24      2 21            no              yes (WL)        64513 64514        the same
         2.0.3.0/24      2 21            yes             yes (WL)        64512 64514        64513 64514
+        2.4.0.0/16      2               no              yes             64513 64514 (1)    64513 64515
         ============    ===========     ==========      ==========      =================  =================

+1) RPKI ROAs are used as route objects only when both origin AS and prefix enforcing are set.

+AS3 (not a route server client here, used just to track RPKI ROAs):

+- RPKI ROAs:

+  - 3.1.0.0/16, AS3

 AS4: